ZJU-SEC/Cargo-Ecosystem-Monitor/Code/accuracy_evaluation/README.md

   [source.crates-io]
   replace-with = "cargo_ecosystem_monitor"
   ```
-4. Run scripts `prebuild.sql` to build neccesary tables.
+4. Run scripts `Code/scripts/prebuild.sql` to build neccesary tables.
+5. Run `cargo run --bin autorun` to automatically start the evaluation process, which will run three separate programs for each dataset:
-5. Run `cargo run --bin benchmark_dataset` under this project.
+   1. Run `cargo run --bin benchmark_dataset` under this project.
 This will automatically generate dataset under directory `output`.
-6. Run `cargo run --bin pipeline_evaluation` under this project.
+   2. Run `cargo run --bin pipeline_evaluation` under this project.
 This will automatically generate pipeline resolution results under directory `output`, and also store comparison results.
-7. Run `cargo run --bin results_summary` under this project.
+   3. Run `cargo run --bin results_summary` under this project.
 This will automatically analyze comparison results and print them in command line.

 WARNING: As it override your local Cargo configuration, you should not do anything related to Rust and Cargo to avoid unexpected behavior when running this program or use this configuration!
 Reset Cargo configuration (remove our `~/.cargo/config.toml` file) after execution.